jumidev/terraform-modules-auto-azurerm/database/mssql_managed_instance/README.md

 | **var.storage_account_type** | string | False | `GRS`  |  `GRS`, `LRS`, `ZRS`  |  Specifies the storage account type used to store backups for this database.
 Changing this forces a new resource to be created.
 Possible values are `GRS`, `LRS` and `ZRS`.
 Defaults to `GRS`. |
 | **var.tags** | map | False | -  |  -  |  A mapping of tags to assign to the resource. |
 | **var.timezone_id** | string | False | -  |  -  |  The TimeZone ID that the SQL Managed Instance will be operating in.
 Default value is `UTC`.
 Changing this forces a new resource to be created. |

+### `identity` block structure

+>`type` (string): (REQUIRED) Specifies the type of Managed Service Identity that should be configured on this SQL Managed Instance.
+Possible values are 'SystemAssigned', 'UserAssigned'.
+>`identity_ids` (string): Specifies a list of User Assigned Managed Identity IDs to be assigned to this SQL Managed Instance.
+Required when 'type' is set to 'UserAssigned'.